Pes Anserinus Tendinitis: The Main Cause Of Medial Knee Pain In Runners?

 - Stretching of the hamstring and quadriceps and strengthening of the gluteus medius and hamstring are essential in managing and preventing a recurrence.
 And myofascial and deep-tissue release for tight muscles.

-- Therapeutic ultrasound and/or TENS would be administered to aid in decreasing the pain.
+- Therapeutic ultrasound and/or TENS would be administered.
+This will aid in decreasing the pain.

 - Cryotherapy is also a very good home advise to speed up the recovery.

-- Running gait analysis would be done by the sports physiotherapist to pick up any biomechanical cause that led to the development of the tendonitis.
+- Running gait analysis would be done by the sports physiotherapist.
+This is to pick up any biomechanical cause that led to the development of the tendonitis.
 The Sports Physiotherapist would also work closely with the patient to work out a proper training program to get them back on track for their training.

 - Orthotics can also be done to correct the over-pronation of the feet to reduce the strain on the tendon.